Stand up for the facts!

 Vice President Kamala Harris, first lady Jill Biden and other members of the White House have also traveled beyond Washington, both with the president and without him.

-Similarly, Secretary of State Anthony Blinken, Defense Secretary Lloyd Austin and John Kerry, a special presidential envoy on climate, have all traveled overseas, among other officials.
+Similarly, Secretary of State Antony Blinken, Defense Secretary Lloyd Austin and John Kerry, a special presidential envoy on climate, have all traveled overseas, among other officials.

 Defense Secretary Lloyd Austin speaks at a press conference at NATO headquarters in Brussels on April 14, 2021.
 (AP)